 Wider Staines Sustainable Transport Package (STP)

 It was confirmed in 2017 that Surrey County Council has been awarded funding from the Enterprise M3 to allow construct the Wider Staines STP.
-We are now working with our partners at Spelthorne Borough Council and Heathrow Airport Ltd to deliver this project and ensure that the works complement other local developments.

 1. A308 London Road

 The northern footway has been widened to create a new off road shared-use path for pedestrians and cyclists.
 Signalised crossing facilities have been installed on the route make it easier and safer for people to cross the road.

 2. Station Link

 Rosefield Road and Greenlands Road are quiet residential roads that connect Staines rail station to the Crooked Billet roundabout and provides an alternative to using the busier route along the A308.
 Directional signage has been installed along the route to make it easier for pedestrians and cyclists to find their way to and from the station, town centre and other local destinations.